wireless-power-laboratory/featured-power/README.md

 ## The mathematical and physical concept that is _featured power_

-The term _featured power_ was first devised in 2005 subsequent to experiments with the Model 'F' oscillator and broadcasting apparatus:
+The term _featured power_ was first devised in 2003 and realized in prototypical form 19 April 2004.
+Since then a series of experimental groups have been prposed and conducted wherein to examine the properties of the Model 'F' oscillator and broadcasting system, described in US Patent [8,274.178](/patent/US8274178.pdf).
+In a nutshell, the entire experimental apparatus appears thusly:

 ![image](/images/2014/everything_overhead.jpg)